 - Growing in soil

-We have also had good experiences growing in soil indoors, however, to be honest with you there are more challenges.
-You will need a good soil mix.
-We use Mel’s Mix from theย Square Foot Garden:
+We have had good experiences growing plants in soil indoors; however, there are more challenges.
+You will need a good soil mix, such as a good-quality tomato potting mix.
+Or make your own Mel’s Mix from the Square Foot Garden: Mix together

 1/3 compost